Vela Molecular Ridge: Vela Molecular Ridge C

 The C cloud of the Vela Molecular Ridge is observed north of the easternmost part of the Gum Nebula, about 1000 parsecs away in the direction of the Gum 17 (RCW 33) nebula, which, however, might not be connected to the region of the Vela Molecular Ridge.
 The evolutionary phase of this structure is slightly younger than that of the nearby VMR D and shows signs of a recent star formation activity; inside which have been discovered some infrared sources deeply nested in dense molecular clouds showing C18O emission.
 Three of them coincide with the same number of Class I young stellar objects of intermediate mass, ranging between 2 and 10 M⊙; in addition to 28 probable protostars of medium-small mass and five very compact young clusters immersed in dense nebulosity.
 These clusters possess respectively a number between 10 and 350 young stars, in all cases enclosed within a diameter of just a parsec or even less.

+The Vela C molecular cloud, observed using Herschel, revealed that dense cores and filamentary structures constitute a significant portion (40%) of its total mass.
+Among the identified cores, 149 are protostellar and 421 are starless.
+Interestingly, 78% of starless cores were found to be gravitationally bound prestellar cores.
+The Core Mass Function (CMF) exhibited an exponent (α = 1.35) identical to the Salpeter Initial Mass Function (IMF).
+Filament widths ranged from 0.15 pc to 0.63 pc, with a median of W = 0.3 ± 0.11 pc.
+A substantial fraction of filaments contained prestellar and protostellar cores, supporting the important role of filaments in prestellar core formation.